Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Other investments, such as government bonds and certificates of deposit, are considered safe because they are often federally insured.
 However, returns from these investments are much lower as compared with stocks.

-Thus, a key principal of investing is striking the right balance between risk and reward.
+Thus, a key principle of investing is striking the right balance between risk and reward.
 A balanced, diversified portfolio should include a mix of both low-risk and higher risk investments.

 Timing Is Everything